Gaoyuan-Li/optICA_updated/README.md

 ###### General Updates

-Fixed numpy sparse matrix and the order of creating folder to get compatible with large amount of cores
+Fixed numpy sparse matrix and the order of creating folders to get compatible with large amount of cores

 ## Update - 2/21/2024